ShiyuFan0820/CSLearningNote/DailyPractice/20231220_comprehensive_exercise.md

 3. Define a payment class to process the payment if the coffee can be made, let the user insert their coins, check whether they have inserted enough money, offer a change if they have inserted too much money, and cancel the order if the money is not enough.
 Add the successful payment to the profit.
 4. Define a coffee maker method to make the coffee if the payment is successfully paid, and deduct the relevant ingredients from the resources.
 5. Remember the secret key words `off` and `report` that mentioned above.
+6. Modified the `Resources` class to be able to custom initial resources and can add resources during coffee making.

 **The code is:**
 ```py